 If you don’t want to use live traps or shoot squirrels, and want to find a more natural way to repel them.

-Read on to see if which of our recommended squirrel repellent you want to use.
+Read on to see which of our recommended squirrel repellents you want to use.

 It is natural, safe for your family and pets, and effective.

 There’s a reason squirrels congregate near your home.
 The things that attract squirrels to your property are listed below.

 Squirrels will most likely be seen running in and out of your hedges and shrubs if you have many.
 Squirrels dislike open spaces because they are afraid of being eaten by a hawk.

 This is why they prefer dense vegetation or other areas surrounding your home that give concealment.

 To help prevent this, keep your hedges and bushes in good condition.
 After all, a squirrel isn’t the only pest that will appreciate a haven in your yard!

 Not only can maintaining your bushes assist in preventing pests, but it is also an important element of yard upkeep.

 Water & Food